 The Fund for Basic Needs is a field of interest fund created to invest in solutions so all people in Northeast Wisconsin are self-sufficient and able to fully participate in the life of the community.

 How we define a collaboration

-Consideration will be given to program proposals that address one of the following impact areas:
+Consideration will be given to program proposals that address the outlined impact areas:

 Regional Collaborative Grants

-Collaborative projects that serve more than one community foundation service area
+Collaborative planning or implementation projects that serve more than one CF service area.